HOW TO WORK WITH Pie crust

 To start with, All Purpose flour- I use all-purpose flour when making this homemade pie crust because it creates the perfect crust.
 One important thing here, make sure to measure your flour correctly.
 Too much flour in your pie crust can take your crust from flaky and tender to dry and crumbly.

 The third ingredient, Fat – Some pie crust recipes call for all butter, a combination of butter and shortening, oil, etc. For this recipe, I used cold butter.
-The butter gives your pie crust a delicious buttery flavor and gives a nice crust.
+The butter gives your pie crust a delicious buttery flavour and gives a nice crust.
 Make sure your butter and shortening are cold.
 Not soft, not warm, I’m talking straight from the refrigerator right before you add it to the flour mixture.
 Why?
 When you put the pie crust in the oven, you want little bits of cold fat in the crust.
 The little bits of fat will melt as the crust bakes and create little air pockets, which is what gives you a beautiful flaky crust.

 The fourth Ingredient, Ice-cold water- You’ll also need some ice water to help bring the dough together.
 Measure out some water, add some ice to it, and stir it around so it’s nice and cold.
 Then measure out the exact amount of ice water the recipe calls for and add it one tablespoon at a time.
 Too much water in your pie dough and you’ll end up with a sticky mess, too little water and you’ll end up with a crumbly dough that won’t hold together.
 I suggest gently mixing in one tablespoon of ice water at a time.